ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

     conda env create -f scripts/conda-requirements.yml

-By running the following command you should see a "chipyard" environment listed (the default environment is called "chipyard").
+By running the following command you should see a "chipyard" environment listed (the default environment is called "chipyard" and can be modified with ``conda`` arguments).

 .. code-block:: shell